PhD, Medical Biophysics

 Guest Lectures in VETM 324, 451, 702 and BMEN 607, 612

-The central theme of Dr. Ungrin’s research program is the assembly of cells into tissues and organs – how it occurs in nature, and how it may be induced for the purposes of tissue engineering and regenerative medicine.
-His underlying philosophy is to identify areas where research is limited by available technology, develop the necessary tools and techniques, and then apply them to pursue important research questions that would not otherwise be accessible.
-Breaking new ground in this way enhances the interest and impact of the research, and leads to collaborations with high-profile international researchers.
+Dr. Ungrin’s research program centers on the assembly of cells into tissues and organs – how it occurs in nature, and how it may be induced for the purposes of tissue engineering and regenerative medicine.
+Formerly employed at Merck prior to starting his academic career, his underlying philosophy is to identify areas where research is limited by available technology, develop the necessary tools and techniques, and then apply them to pursue avenues of research that would not otherwise be accessible.